 The College affirms its belief in the importance of free expression and the right of all members of the College community to speak in favor of issues that the community member supports, and to criticize issues with which the community member disagrees.
-At the same time, students, faculty, and nonfaculty employees share with the College a responsibility to help ensure a campus climate of civility-one where intimidation, hostility, or demeaning actions directed toward a specific individual or group are not tolerated.
+At the same time, students, faculty, and nonfaculty employees share with the College a responsibility to help ensure a campus climate of civility-one where intimidation, harassment, hostility, or demeaning actions directed toward a specific individual or group are not tolerated.

 The terms free expression and free speech are often used interchangeably.
-Freedom of speech refers to the right of an individual to express their opinions and ideas without fear of government censorship or punishment and is protected by the First Amendment.
-Freedom of expression is a broader term that includes not only speech, but also other forms of communication, such as writing, art, and other forms of expression including social media.
+Freedom of speech refers to the First Amendment right of an individual to express their opinions and ideas without fear of government censorship or punishment.
+Freedom of expression is a broader term that includes not only speech, but also other forms of communication, such as writing, art, and other forms of expression, including social media.

-However, not all speech or expression is protected.
-The categories of speech that may not be protected under the First Amendment may include:
+However, not all speech or expression is protected by the First Amendment.
+The categories of speech that are not protected under the First Amendment include:

 - Words or expressive conduct that incite violence or illegal activity

-- Obscenity1
+- Obscenity

 - Fighting words

 - True threats

 - Defamation/libel

 - Fraud

-- Expressive activity that involves illegal conduct (e.g., vandalism, trespass, disturbance, terrorizing activity)

-^F For speech to be obscene, it must appeal to the prurient interest, depict or describe sexual conduct in a patently offensive way, and lack serious literary, artistic, political, or scientific value.
+F For speech to be obscene, it must appeal to the prurient interest, depict or describe sexual conduct in a patently offensive way, and lack serious literary, artistic, political, or scientific value.